✅ SOFA-2 Score (2025 Update‼️): Modern Sequential Organ Failure Assessment for ICU

 🔹 Chronic RRT guidance:

 Patients receiving maintenance dialysis for end-stage kidney disease present a scoring challenge.
-SOFA-2 provides explicit guidance to avoid inappropriately escalating scores solely due to chronic therapy—assess for acute-on-chronic deterioration rather than simply assigning 4 points for dialysis dependence.
+SOFA-2 provides explicit guidance to avoid inappropriately escalating scores solely due to chronic therapy—assess for acute-on-chronic deterioration rather than simply assigning maximum points for dialysis dependence.

 ⚠️ Warning: SOFA-2 RRT criteria describe severity for scoring purposes; they do NOT constitute treatment mandates.
 Initiate renal replacement therapy based on comprehensive clinical assessment including electrolyte derangements, acid-base status, volume overload, uremic symptoms, institutional protocols, and shared decision-making—never based solely on achieving a SOFA score threshold.